User Manual — Geo-Explo

 Merge files

+The list displays separate file boxes, with segments inside each source file box.
 Select segments from different files (checkboxes), then click "Merge files".
 These segments will now export together in the same GPX file.

-4.6 Junctions (Connect / Merge connected)
+4.6 Junctions (Connect / Merge selected junctions)

 With multiple segments, the Junctions panel appears automatically.
 It lists all end-to-end connections between consecutive segments.